Northville, South Dakota

 Northville is a town in Spink County, South Dakota, United States.
 The population was 139 at the 2020 census.

 History

 Northville was platted in 1881 when the railroad was extended to that point.
 The city was named from the fact it was then the most northern point on the railroad line.
 A post office has been in operation in Northville since 1881.
+United States Senator and founding Dean of the University of South Dakota School of Law Thomas Sterling was a resident of Northville from 1882 until 1886.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.38 sqmi, all land.